authzed/spicedb/docs/spicedb.md

       --pprof-block-profile-rate int                                          sets the block profile sampling rate (between 0 and 1)
       --pprof-mutex-profile-rate int                                          sets the mutex profile sampling rate (between 0 and 1)
       --termination-log-path string                                           local path to the termination log file, which contains a JSON payload to surface as reason for termination
       --write-conn-acquisition-timeout duration                               amount of time that the server will wait for a connection to the datastore to become available when performing a write operation before throwing a ResourceExhausted error.
 0 means wait indefinitely.
-(CockroachDB driver only) (default 30ms)
+(CockroachDB driver only)
 ```

 ### Options Inherited From Parent Flags